apietryga/webions/readme.md

   - house zone
   - first remove item from eq, then drop them.
   - controls 168
-  - online list - not kicking players
+  - mwalls
-  - SSL
+  - toggle mobile controls

 ## TO CATCH
   - bug with doubled characters (creatures.update in gameplane? - when, how?)
 [8.12.2021]